Fay Sampson’s Family History

 John lost no time in marrying Elizabeth two months later.

-ELIZABETH DOVE was the middle one of five children of Luke Dove and Elizabeth Wilson.
+ELIZABETH DOVE was the fourth of six children of Luke Dove and Elizabeth Wilson.

 Baptism.
 St Nicholas, Ringwould.